wmutschl/Quantitative-Macroeconomics/README.md

 <!---

 <details>
-  <summary> Week 7: Estimating VAR model with OLS and ML; The identification problem in SVAR models</summary>
+  <summary> Week 7: The identification problem in SVAR models</summary>

 ### Goals

-* estimate VAR models with Ordinary Least Squares (OLS) and Maximum Likelihood (ML)
 * understand the identification problem in SVAR models

 ### To Do